travier/fedora-sysexts/README.md

 ## Available sysexts

-Included packages for each sysext:
+See each sysext's justfile for the exact list of packages included.

+### Built from Fedora repos

-- debugtools: gdb-minimal and strace
+- debugtools: `gdb-minimal` and `strace`
-- openh264: OpenH264 library from CISCO and support for Firefox
 - python: Python 3
 - semanage: Python 3 plus SELinux utilities that require Python
 - tools: Various tools that I like to have on my host

+### Built from Cisco's OpenH264 repo

+- openh264: OpenH264 library and support for Firefox

 ## Using